iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Conjugate Gradient.md

 ### **Misc**

 * Conjugate gradient is a special form of accelerated gradient.
-The residual vector is secretly a gradient, and the conjugation is secretly a momentumn term.
+The residual vector is secretly a gradient, and the conjugation is secretly a momentum term.
 * Bi-conjugate gradient stabalized is a mix of Conjugate Gradient and General Residual Method.
 * It can solve no-linear system, in a locally convex region, a trusted region of the objective function.
 * Conjugate Gradient has a connection to the 3 terms recurrences of suggested by the Lancozs Algorithm